sebradloff/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 ##QUIZ
 * Explain which tabs support the following actions and how.
-  * Realtime editing of HTML and CSS
+  * Realtime editing of HTML and CSS: Realtime editing for HTML akes place in the Elements tab, where you can select a specific element to edit it's CSS styling in the right hand side of the screen under the Styles tab.
-  * Javascript Debugging
+  * Javascript Debugging: The conosle tab is best for debugging.
-  * Performance Optimization
+  * Performance Optimization: The network tab is great to see load times and file sizes, to bettter optimize our webpage.
+Also, the Pagespeed Chrome extenstion helps detect latencies and makes page speed optimization suggestions.

 * What's the quick key for your OS to spawn the Dev Tools inspector?
+  * Option+ Command + I

 * Go to http://www.postmachina.com/ and analyze and tweak this nicely designed page.
   * What is the current background color for the page?
 (Surprisingly, it's not just black!)
+    * Background-color is #0b0f11.
+Using the color picker, you can see it's a blackish blue
   * Tweak the background color to white.
   * Tweak the height of the side bar that contains the logo.
 Shrink it down to 85px.
   * Roll over the navigation links.
 When you hover over them, they dissapear.
 Let's change the hover color to black instead.